-In energy trading forecasts of multiple variables are used in order to provide situational awareness and support quantitative decision making.
-Costs accrue on the basis of forecasts and energy prices at multiple look-ahead times.
-An example is forecasts used at the day-ahead stage and then again at an intra-day look-ahead time frame for the same trading period, and the relative price of buying and selling energy at different times.
+In energy trading forecasts of multiple variables are used in order to both provide situational awareness and to support quantitative decision making.
+Costs accure on the basis of multiple forecasts and prices, for example forecasts used at the dayahead stage and then intra-day for the same trading period, and the relative price of buying and selling energy at different times.